Healing Part 2 – New Testament Confirmation

 God created us in his image.
 He is a Trinity (Father, Son, and Holy Spirit), and so are we (spirit, soul, and body).
 Understanding how God’s great salvation affects each part is necessary to have an excellent understanding.

-I have written in more detail about spirit, soul, and body in these three articles.
+I have written in more detail about spirit, soul, and body in the linked three articles.

 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die."
 Genesis 2:17 (NASB)